 The Library and Citizen-Powered Media celebrate local leaders who are providing positive influences in the areas of culture, business, and leadership in El Paso County.
 Panelists will discuss their shared interest and experiences on how organizations and communities are strengthened by diverse voices.

 There will be a Question and Answer session following the panel discussion.

 This is an in-person event.
 Registration is not required but strongly recommended.
 There is a Livestream option for this event (registration required).

 - Teen Tech: Ziggy Stardust 3D Designed Earrings - Learn basic 3D modeling and celebrate bisexual icon David Bowie with a 3D-modeled Ziggy Stardust earring.

 Discover books centered around Pride in this video.

 Regional History and Genealogy Resources

-- Colorado Springs Pride Center Records (archival collection MSS 0461): The Colorado Springs Pride Center was one of the oldest LGBTQ+ community centers in the United States.
+The Colorado Springs Pride Center was one of the oldest LGBTQIA+ community centers in the United States.
 Founded in 1978, the Center offered assistance and support programs to people across the Pikes Peak region.
 In 2014 alone, more than 8,400 people contacted the Center for help.
 Topics covered in this collection include – but are not limited to – Amendment 2, marriage, hate crimes, local news, and legal cases.
 News releases, newspaper clippings, and scrapbooks show the highs and lows of what was happening in the community.
-This nonprofit organization served as a much-needed medium for marginalized voices in the Pikes Peak region, and the material in this collection shows why.
+This nonprofit organization served as a much-needed medium for marginalized voices in the Pikes Peak region.